AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 <h5>Get Range Values</h5>

-``getRangeValues`` is used for retrieving a specified number of events from a starting index.
-This method in ``SdsClient`` allows retrieval of a range of values from a start index.
+``getRangeValues`` is a method in ``SdsClient`` used for retrieving a specified number of events from a starting index.
 The starting index is the ID of the ``SdsTypeProperty`` that corresponds to the key value of the WaveData type.
-Following is the declaration of getRangeValues:
+Here is the request:

 ```python
 def getRangeValues(self, namespace_id, stream_id, value_class, start, skip, count, reverse, boundary_type, streamView_id=""):